openshift/managed-cluster-config/README.md

 Persistent storage is configured using the configmap `cluster-monitoring-config`, which is read by the cluster-monitoring-operator to generate PersistentVolumeClaims and attach them to the Prometheus and Alertmanager pods.

-## SRE Authorization

-Instead of SRE having the `cluster-admin` role, a new ClusterRole, `osd-sre-admin`, is created with some permissions removed.
-The ClusterRole can be regenerated in the `generate/sre-authorization` directory.
-The role is granted to SRE via `osd-sre-admins` group.

-To elevate privileges, SRE can add themselves to the group `osd-sre-cluster-admins`, which is bound to the ClusterRole `cluster-admin`.
-When this group is created and managed by Hive, all users are wiped because the SelectorSyncSet will always have `users: null`.
-Therefore, SRE will get elevated privileges for a limited time.

 ## Curated Operators

 Initially OSD will support a subset of operators only.
 These are managed by patching the OCP shipped OperatorSource CRs.
 See `deploy/osd-curated-operators`.